iot-labs/communication/Documents/Tutorial/README_mjkim610.md

 - <img src="https://raw.githubusercontent.com/mjkim610/IoTLabs/master/assets/img/mqtt_tutorial_mjkim610/fork.png">

 ### <a name="clone">Clone GitHub Repo to Local Machine
-- Copy clone link from GitHub
+- Copy link of the repo from GitHub (This may be the original IoT Labs repo, or your forked repo)
     - <img src="https://raw.githubusercontent.com/mjkim610/IoTLabs/master/assets/img/mqtt_tutorial_mjkim610/github_get_link.png">
 - Start Git Bash
 - Change directory(`cd`) to where you want to save the IoT Labs Project